PathVisio/libGPML/org.pathvisio.lib/README.md

 ## Making releases

-Deploy to Sonatype with the following commands, for snapshots:
+Deploy to Sonatype (for access see below) with the following commands, for snapshots:

 ```shell
 mvn clean deploy